rishav197/Airline-Data-Analysis/README.md

 ## Objectives
+**Optimize Pricing Strategy :**

-- Increase Occupancy rate : Fill more seats on each flight to boost average profits per seat and reduce the impact of rising costs.
+- **Increase Occupancy rate :** Fill more seats on each flight to boost average profits per seat and reduce the impact of rising costs.
-- Optimize Pricing Strategy : Create a smart pricing plan that reflects market trends and customer needs to attract and retain customers.
+- **Optimize Pricing Strategy :** Create a smart pricing plan that reflects market trends and customer needs to attract and retain customers.
-- Enhance Customer Experience : we need to focus on the entire experience from booking to arrival as smooth and enjoyable as possible to stand out from competitors and build customer loyalty.
+- **Enhance Customer Experience :** we need to focus on the entire experience from booking to arrival as smooth and enjoyable as possible to stand out from competitors and build customer loyalty.
 The ultimate goal of this task would be to identify opportunities to increase occupancy